EMBL-EBI-TSI/cloud-benchmarks/README.md

 - --keypair: the absolute path to the private key of the keypair corresponding to the public key provided to EMBL-EBI for authentication;
 - --server: hostname of the EMBL-EBI server to o connect to during the test.
 This information will be provided by EMBL-EBI staff;
 - --port: port of the EMBL-EBI server to connect to during the test.
 This information will be provided by EMBL-EBI staff.
+- --call-home: enables call-home feature: test results will be sent back to EMBL-EBI.

 With all the options correctly specified, the full command to launch the script should resemble the following: